Technical Teams, Account Managers, and Product Development.

 So for future orders, one item fires 4 minutes before pickup, 2 items fire 5 minutes before pickup (4 plus 1.5, rounded down), 3 items fire 7 minutes before pickup (4+1.5+1.5, no rounding needed) and so on.

-However if there are items from separate categories, Olo will only add 5% for each additional category.
+If there are items from separate categories, Olo will add 5% for each additional category.
 In any basket, the category of basket items creating the longest make time creates the base make time.
 Each additional category adds 5% to the time (rounded down).
 So in the above example, 3 items take 7 minutes.
 An item from another category will add .35 minutes.
-When rounded down, it is no time added.
+When rounding down, it is no time added.

 Caveat: When using Olo to schedule the order, Prep times still must be programmed in Brink.
 If none are set up, Brink defaults to a 15 minute prep time.
 So, if Olo determines a 30 minute make time, it will send the order to Brink 30 minutes before pickup.
 But Brink will still hold it in Future Orders and not fire it until 15 minutes before pickup.

 - They can be customized to suit different business needs.